Classes Read more

 Weekly classes are the core of what we do.
 In small groups of 10-12 students, elders are able to learn new skills, explore new ideas, and build positive relationships with their peers.

 After the opening reception, we are proud to share the extraordinary talents of AWE artists with the wider community as the exhibit travels to locations in the Bay Area.
-For more information about the traveling exhibit please visit our Events Page.
+For more information about the Traveling Exhibit please visit our Traveling Exhibit Page.

 Working directly with long term care facilities, our program provides almost 2,000 art classes throughout the Bay Area each year.
 Taught by a team of dedicated professional artists, elders gather in groups of up to twelve for two hours each week to learn new skills and create art.
 Since many are new to art making, the program is sequential and tailored to each artist’s skill level and knowledge base.